elsewhither/misinfo-osint-workshop/index.md

 {% capture text %}

-*As a result of completing this unit, you will be able to:*
+*After completing this course, you will be able to:*

 1. Define disinformation, misinformation, and what types of information is public.
 2. Evaluate information online, especially in social media, for accuracy on a fundamental level.